StorageReview Enterprise Test Lab

 - Protective Storage

-The largest components of the StorageReview Test Lab are our two Eaton 42U S-Series racks.
+The largest components of the main StorageReview Test Lab are our five Eaton 42U S-Series racks.
 They allow us to put storage hardware in its native environment and have it located in close proximity to power, networking, and compute hardware.
 When looking at environmental needs, installing hardware in a rack-mount environment also helps with proper airflow and in keeping system and component temperatures down.